sujal-pawar/ChaloWalmart/README.md

 ## Acknowledgments

-- Walmart Spark-a-thon Hackathon Team
+- Walmart Sparkathon Hackathon Team
 - TensorFlow for machine learning framework
 - React and Flask communities for excellent documentation

 ---

-*This project was developed as part of the Walmart Spark-a-thon Hackathon 2025.*
+*This project was developed as part of the Walmart Sparkathon Hackathon 2025.*